luizfroes/ecomerce-backend/README.md

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.

-This application is the back end for an e-commerce site that has a Express.js API and use Sequelize to interact with a MySQL database.
+This application is the back end for an e-commerce site that has a Express.js sever and use Sequelize to interact with a MySQL database.

 ## User Story